Naina Singh: Career

 In 2013, Singh was crowned Femina's Most Stylish Diva.
 In 2017, she participated in MTV India's dating reality show Splitsvilla 10 where she finished as the winner with Baseer Ali.
 Next, she starred in her first music video titled Sundowner, sung by Avi J and Jyotica Tangri.

 In 2018, she participated in Star Plus's talent reality show India's Next Superstars and emerged as a finalist.

 In 2019, she portrayed Rhea Mehra in Zee TV's drama series Kumkum Bhagya.
-In February 2020, Singh quit the show stating she couldn't relate to the character at all, the kind of emotions she was portraying were not justified and she couldn't play the part of such a negative character anymore.
+In February 2020, Singh quit the show stating she could not relate to the character at all, the kind of emotions she was portraying were not justified and she could not play the part of such a negative character anymore.

 In October 2020, she participated as a wild card in Colors TV's reality competition show Bigg Boss 14.
 In 2021, she starred in the music video Wajah, sung by Ashwani Sharma.
 Next, she starred in the music video Melody, sung by Prince Narula.